To catch the early morning light at Gold Harbour on South Georgia is always a “pinch-me” experience.

 Expedition Leader Ingrid Nixon

 Ingrid Nixon is a professional storyteller and former National Park Service ranger.
-She has worked in expedition tourism for three decades, sharing stories of exploration, folklore, and natural history, while leading groups and driving Zodiacs.
-In her 15 years with the National Park Service, she directed the interpretive and education programs at Denali and Mount Rainier national parks, and created the innovative science education and partnership program for the Denali-based Murie Science and Learning Center, which represents eight of Alaska’s northern national parks.
+She has worked in expedition tourism for over three decades, sharing stories of exploration, folklore, and natural history, while leading groups and driving Zodiacs.
+In her 20 years with the National Park Service, she directed the interpretive and education programs in three national parks: Alaska’s Glacier Bay and Denali, and Mount Rainier in Washington State.
+She led the effort in creating the innovative science education and partnership program for Denali’s Murie Science and Learning Center, which represents eight of Alaska’s northern national parks.
 As an award-winning storyteller, Ingrid performs myths, tall tales, historical stories, folktales, and more at storytelling festivals and events throughout the United States, including the National Storytelling Festival in Jonesborough, TN.
 With a degree in Broadcast Journalism, she has written, hosted and/or narrated numerous films about national parks and won several national awards for her work.
 Over the years she’s also worked as a journalist, copywriter, and jack-of-all trades for a public radio station.
-Ingrid recently earned her masters in Storytelling from East Tennessee State University.
-She currently hails from the Olympic Peninsula of Washington State.
+Ingrid holds a master’s degree in Storytelling from East Tennessee State University.

 For more on Ingrid’s storytelling: www.ingridnixon.com